buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 function which can be used to ignore some Changes if they do not affect any *important* files.

+If ``treeStableTimer`` is not set, then this scheduler starts a build for every Change that matches its ``change_filter`` and statsfies :meth:`fileIsImportant`.
+If ``treeStableTimer`` is set, then a build is triggered for each set of Changes which arrive within the configured time, and match the filters.

+.. note:: The behavior of this scheduler is undefined, if ``treeStableTimer`` is set, and changes from multiple branches, repositories or codebases are accepted by the filter.

+.. note:: The ``codebases`` argument will filter out codebases not specified there, but *won't* filter based on the branches specified there.

 The arguments to this scheduler are:

 ``name``